 Go to Settings > Photos > disable Shared Albums.

 10. Set Messages to Auto-Delete

-Messages with all their attachments can start taking a lot of storage space on your iPhone.
+Over a period of time, Messages with all their attachments can start taking up a lot of storage space on your device.

 11. Delete Voicemail Messages

-On the next screen, go through the Voicemail Messages and delete whichever ones you want to delete.
-M
+On the next screen, you can go through Voicemail Messages and delete them.